What are Lanes in React source code?

 pendingLanes 0000000000000000000000000000000

-First we processed SyncLane, so 1 * 10 = 10, then process the rest lane, notice SyncLane hook update still needs to be run for the consistency, so (1 + 1) * 10 = 20.
+First we processed SyncLane, so 1 * 10 = 10, then process the rest lanes, notice SyncLane hook update still needs to be run for the consistency, so (1 + 1) * 10 = 20.